-- Students will complete CISCO certified coursework and take the Cisco Certified Network Engineer Technician (CCENT) exam and have the option to take the Cisco Certified Network Administrator (CCNA) certification exams. - Students will complete Cyber Watch coursework.
+- Students will complete CISCO certified coursework and take the Cisco Certified Network Engineer Technician (CCENT) exam and have the option to take the Cisco Certified Network Administrator (CCNA) and the CompTIA Security + certification exams. - Students will complete Cyber Watch coursework.